Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 11. Free your mind - Free your mind.

-12. I remember too much, that "s why I" m damn sad sometimes - I remember a lot, that's why I'm sometimes damn sad.
+12. I remember too much, that"s why I"m damn sad sometimes - I remember a lot, that's why I am sometimes damn sad.

 13. Live without regrets - Live without regrets.

-14. Music creates the feelings which you can "t find in life - Music creates feelings that are not in life.
+14. Music creates the feelings which you can't find in life - Music creates feelings that do not exist in life.

 15. Never give up - Never give up.